 Judging from this perspective, the title of “core” has “more than a symbolic meaning for Xi, who already has a string of powerful roles and cemented his authority through an anti-corruption drive that has purged and intimidated rivals.”
 The title of “core” should be interpreted correctly, and the West should understand that simplifying this as another way for Xi to gather power does not help in understanding China.
 We should see the “core” as a position and not misidentify it with the individual who has been appointed to the position.
 As the anti-graft movement moves into its second phase of effective institutional building, the core leadership is of vital importance for the CPC to push forward political and institutional reform and challenge the remaining political oligarchies.

 It is also important to note that the sixth party plenum flagged the entry of the CPC’s governance into a “new age” — to govern the party by rigorous rules and regulations.
 The 6,600-word communique spelled out dozens of moral principles, revising the obsolete and counterproductive codes of conduct.
-Two documents on the norms of political life within the Party and intra-Party supervision were approved in order to ensure that power exercised by officials is indeed put into the institutional cage.
+As reported, two documents on the norms of political life within the Party and intra-Party supervision were approved in order to ensure that "power wielded by officials is indeed put into the institutional cage".
 The revised code of conduct for the CPC this round is more than a platitude as party discipline will be enforced across the board with no exceptions, “putting the spotlight on high-ranking members of the Central Committee, Politburo and Politburo Standing Committee”.
 While the party plenum’s communique stressed that “upholding the authority of the party centre concerns the future and fate of the party and the country in line with the fundamental interests of the people”, it also “took pains to point out that the party would not allow any unchecked power; nor would it leave any special member unsupervised.”

 Under this new era, Xi Jinping has striven to extract the good elements of the Mao and Deng periods, creating a synthesis, and to further develop them.
 Xi’s leadership style can be seen as an integration of Mao Zedong’s style and Deng’s reform policy.
 The sixth party plenum not only called for greater intra-party supervision, but also advocated for social supervision (or supervision by the general public).
 It also placed morality and party loyalty as its top priorities, a theme that often figured in Mao’s mass campaigns.
 Scholars observed that “Xi has borrowed some of the very effective messaging of Maoist era politics, albeit renovated and updated.”
 Xi is also living up to Deng’s legacy of reform with his unprecedented anti-corruption drive and reform agenda.